Constraining early dark energy with gravitational waves before recombination: Introduction

-Measurements of the current expansion rate $H_0$ as inferred from the acoustic peaks in the cosmic microwave background radiation (CMB) are in tension with the value obtained from local measurements~\cite{Riess:2019cxk,Aghanim:2018eyx,Freedman:2017yms}.
+Measurements of the current expansion rate $H_0$ as inferred from the acoustic peaks in the cosmic microwave background (CMB) radiation are in tension with the value obtained from local measurements~\cite{Riess:2019cxk,Aghanim:2018eyx,Freedman:2017yms}, suggesting the need to extend the concordance $\Lambda$ cold dark matter cosmological model.
 Rather than alter the expansion history at intermediate redshifts, new physics introduced to resolve the tension must alter the absolute scales of the low- or high-redshift anchors of the cosmic distance scale~\cite{Bernal:2016gxb, Aylor:2018drw}.
 Early-Universe resolutions thus focus on altering the high-redshift anchor, the CMB sound horizon at recombination.
 For a recent review, see Ref.~\cite{Knox:2019rjx}.

 In particular, an increased expansion rate before recombination decreases the sound horizon.
 However, simply adding more radiation~\cite{Wyman:2013lza,Dvorkin:2014lea} also changes the damping scale in a way that is increasingly disfavored by high-precision measurements of the high-multipole damping tail~\cite{Hu:1996vq,Raveri:2017jto,Aghanim:2018eyx}.
-To avoid this, one class of proposed solutions, so-called early dark energy (EDE) models, postulates an additional energy component that is only transiently important near recombination~\cite{Karwal:2016vyq, Poulin:2018dzj, Poulin:2018cxd, Lin:2019qug, Smith:2019ihp, Berghaus:2019cls, Braglia:2020bym,Gonzalez:2020fdy}.
-These proposed solutions supposedly relieve the tension between the early and late datasets; however, see Ref.~\cite{Hill:2020osr}.
+To avoid this, one class of proposed solutions, so-called early dark energy (EDE) models, postulates an additional energy component that is only transiently important near recombination~\cite{Karwal:2016vyq, Poulin:2018dzj, Poulin:2018cxd, Lin:2019qug, Smith:2019ihp, Berghaus:2019cls, Braglia:2020bym,Gonzalez:2020fdy,Niedermann:2019olb,Niedermann:2020dwg}.
+These proposed solutions supposedly relieve the tension between the early and late data sets; however, see Refs.~\cite{Krishnan:2020obg,Hill:2020osr}.